charming-art/terminal/README.md

 ### Events

+Events means you can bring life to your artwork, because you can interact with it and it will give you feedback.

-Simliar to `setup` and `draw` function, you must regerster event listerner by decorator.
-Take `mouse_pressed` as an example.
+Simliar to `setup` and `draw` function, you must regerster event listeners (`mouse_pressed`, `key_pressed`, etc.) by decorators.

+Besides mouse events and keyboard events, Charming provide a unique type of events which deeply embeded in terminal: **cursor events**, which will be triggered if you type the `UP/Right/DOWN/LEFT` arrow keys to move the cursor of the terminal.

 ```py
 ''' charming: event'''